Correlations drive the attosecond response of strongly-correlated insulators: Methods

 \subsection{Multiplet calculations}

-Our simulations rely on the ligand-field approximation tools released in Refs.~\cite{haverkort2012multiplet, quanty_documentation} For the calculation of the 3p$^{6}$3d$^{8}$ $\rightarrow$ 3p$^{5}$3d$^{9}$ transitions in the unperturbed case, we adopt the main parameters previously listed for NiO: Hubbard $U = \SI{7.3}{\electronvolt}$, crystal field parameter in octahedral symmetry $10Dq=\SI{0.56}{\electronvolt}$, charge-transfer energy $E_{CT} = \SI{4.7}{\electronvolt}$, hybridization of Ni~$3d$ states with O~$2p$ states $V_{eg} = \SI{2.06}{\electronvolt}$, $V_{t2g} = \SI{1.21}{\electronvolt}$ and \SI{120}{\milli\electronvolt} magnetic exchange interaction.
+Our simulations rely on the multiplet ligand field simulations carried out with Quanty Refs.~\cite{haverkort2012multiplet, quanty_documentation}.
+For the calculation of the M$_{2,3}$ transitions in the unperturbed case, we adopt the main parameters previously listed for NiO: Hubbard $U = \SI{7.3}{\electronvolt}$, crystal field parameter in octahedral symmetry $10Dq=\SI{0.56}{\electronvolt}$, charge-transfer energy $E_{CT} = \SI{4.7}{\electronvolt}$, hybridization of Ni~$3d$ states with O~$2p$ states $V_{eg} = \SI{2.06}{\electronvolt}$, $V_{t2g} = \SI{1.21}{\electronvolt}$ and \SI{120}{\milli\electronvolt} magnetic exchange interaction.
 Moreover, while conserving the ab initio calculated values for the $3p$ and $3d$ spin-obit coupling,~\cite{van1991m2, haverkort2012multiplet} the reduction factors applied to the atomic Slater integrals were adapted for the best description of the measured XAS spectrum\cite{Chiuzbuaian2005}.
 The latter issued the following reduction factors of $F^2$, $G^1$ and $G^3$ as \SI{0.70}{\percent}, \SI{0.66}{\percent} and \SI{0.90}{\percent}, respectively.
 To describe the out-of-equilibrium states, we propose that the variation of the on-site Hubbard repulsion and the charge-transfer energy are linked through the linear relationship $\Delta U = 2 \Delta E_{CT}$, in line with our \mbox{TDDFT +U} results.
 Furthermore, the variation of the hybridization strengths was carried out at a constant $V_{eg}/V_{t2g}$ ratio.
 This simplification is supported by the hypothesis that the local symmetry is conserved during the first dozen \si{\femto\second}.